 Five to nine years of work experience seem to result in median wages of $55K annually.
 Those with one to four years of experience at the company can expect to make about $50K per year on average.
-The largest fraction of Cushman & Wakefield, Inc. people (32 percent) have been working for 10-19 years and earn $78K annually on average.
+The largest fraction of Cushman & Wakefield, Inc. people (29 percent) have been working for 10-19 years and earn $79K annually on average.

 Certifications and Degrees

 Monetary compensation comes to around $84K per year for LEED Accredited Professionals, far surpassing the earnings of non-credentialed workers.
 On average, salaries rise to approximately $77K annually for accredited Certified Property Managers.
 The best paid folks at Cushman & Wakefield, Inc. have a Master of Engineering (MEng / ME), earning $138K per year.